Ethan826/cfi-website/content/posts/day-trips.md

 # 1. Asheville and Biltmore

+**EDIT October, 2024**: Hurricane Helene has damaged huge swaths of western North Carolina.
+Until the relief efforts finish and the tourist infrastructure comes back online, hold off on leisure travel to Asheville.
+Once things are back on track, supporting our wester neighbors with our tourist dollars will be a great idea!

 Asheville Regional ([AVL](https://airnav.com/airport/KAVL)) is an approximately [20-minute car ride](https://maps.app.goo.gl/5xcqJsWhfdfKeoa29) from downtown Asheville, and getting an Uber or Lyft should be straightforward.
 While in